-- 6.29 This site is located to the west of the proposed quarry and is a full planning application for four 2-bedroom bungalows off Brown Westhead Park.
+- 6.30 This site is located to the west of the proposed quarry and was a full planning application for four 2-bedroom bungalows off Brown Westhead Park.
 Planning permission was granted in July 2020, subject to conditions, none of which relate to noise.
-From review of the site using Google Maps, the bungalows have been constructed and appear to be occupied. - 6.30 The bungalows are next to the WBM survey and assessment designated Location 4 (Brown Westhead Park).
-As such, the baseline noise conditions, site noise limit and calculated site noise levels would be the same as those determined for Location 4, Brown Westhead Park. - 6.31 The WBM 2018 baseline noise surveys had an average daytime background noise levels of 36 dB LA90,T at this location Using guidance in PPGM, this indicates that 46 dB LAeq,1h would be an appropriate site noise limit at this location.
+From review of the site using Google Maps, the bungalows have been constructed and appear to be occupied. - 6.31 The bungalows are near to WBM survey Location 4 (Brown Westhead Park).
+As such, the baseline noise conditions and site noise limit would be the same as those determined for Location 4, Brown Westhead Park. - 6.32 The WBM 2018 baseline noise surveys had an average daytime background noise levels of 36 dB LA90,T at this location Using the guidance in PPGM, this indicates that 46 dB LAeq,1h would be an appropriate site noise limit at this location.

-- 6.32 Using the same site noise calculation as Location 4, the calculated site noise level for normal, day to day operations is 45 dB LAeq,1h for the bungalows.
-This complies with the suggested PPGM site noise limit of 46 dB LAeq,1h at this location. - 6.33 The calculated noise due to temporary operations is 63 dB $L{Aeq,1h}$ .
-This also complies with the PPGM noise limit of 70 dB $L{Aeq,1h}$ for such activities. - 6.34 As such, operations at the proposed quarry at Lea Castle Farm would not cause any significant impact at these bungalows.
+- 6.33 Updated baseline noise measurements at Brown Westhead Park in 2023 and 2024 gave an average background noise level of 43 dB LA90,T, which would give rise to a higher site noise limit than the 2018 data.
+However, it is proposed to use the lower noise limit for the assessment of these properties. - 6.34 Site noise calculations for these properties were not included in the original quarry application documents as these had not yet been constructed.
+However, the calculated site noise levels were included in the updated ES in 2024. - 6.35 The calculated site noise levels for the bungalows for normal, day to day operations is 45 dB LAeq,1h for the original scheme and 43 dB LAeq,1h for the revised scheme.
+This is below the suggested PPGM site noise limit of 46 dB LAeq,1h at this location. - 6.36 The calculated noise due to temporary operations is 63 dB $L{Aeq,1h}$ .
+This also complies with the PPGM noise limit of 70 dB $L{Aeq,1h}$ for such activities. - 6.37 As such, operations at the proposed quarry at Lea Castle Farm would not cause any significant adverse noise impact at these bungalows.